Frequently Asked Questions

 CCTP-II = certified clinical trauma professional level 2

-How can you see clients in two different states?
+Can you see clients in other states?